shanalily/labs/lab2.md

 **Read these licenses GPL, LGPL and Apache/BSD and discuss which one will be better - for a developer, for a company and for the common good.**

+A company would want to use an Apache license because it prevents random people from using the company's trademark.
+Therefore, the company can still work on their brand and have some claim to the work.
+Also, companies who modify the software do not have to share the source code, which private companies may find desirable.
+An LGPL would be good for a developer because they can use use libraries with an LGPL in their projects without having to release the source code.
+This means the developer can use integrate LGPL licensed software into applications that do not have to be distributed under GPL.
+A GPL would be best for the common good because all modifications and sofware including GPL-licensed code must be redistributed under GPL.
+This means that everyone has to share source code, installation information, among other requirements.
+This best fits the model of free software, which is considered the most ethical way to distribute software by many people.

 **Create a repository and choose a license.**

 **Write five sentences about choosing a project to work in this course and who will be users/customers and what license will you choose.**